G-7 ministers stress unity amid tensions with China and Russia

 “We will reinforce our coordination to prevent and respond to third parties supplying weapons to Russia,” they said.

-US Secretary of State Antony Blinken in March said China had not yet supplied Russia with lethal aid, but US officials are also concerned about dual-use products, such as electronics components that can be used in missiles and other weapons.
+US Secretary of State Antony Blinken in March said China had not yet supplied Russia with lethal aid, but US officials are concerned about dual-use products, such as electronics components that can be used in missiles and other weapons.

 Taking direct aim at China, the ministers also agreed that peace and security in the Taiwan Strait were critical, and opposed militarisation of the South China Sea.
 They called on Beijing to act.